 Interviews with the six Democratic candidates for county executive

-Home: Potomac; married, six children
+Home: North Bethesda; married, two children

 Over the next decade, what do you feel are the major challenges facing Montgomery County?

 I think the greatest challenge is creating greater shared prosperity.
 It does mean our county needs to be more competitive economically, it needs to be able to attract as well as retain businesses.
 And it also needs to make progress addressing what I think is the overarching national issue, which is income inequality and growing poverty in our county.
 We need to [address] both.
 If we are competitive economically and grow our tax base, it will give us the revenue we need to make progress on the other.
 To me, the future is pretty clear.
 It is an innovation economy.
 And our county needs to be positioned as a county that itself is innovative, and encourages entrepreneurs and an innovative economy.

 Our county is getting poorer.
 It is shocking.
 I got involved in creating a hunger plan because our county had never formally said, ‘We need to reduce hunger.’
 And I said, ‘We’re just giving dollars to nonprofits, and we don’t have a plan?’
 And now we need [a plan] on poverty, too.
 That means also that our education system needs to adjust. …Institutions as large as county government, as large as the school system, are, by definition, slow to adjust.
 So my hope is to be a spur to overcome sort of the natural stasis that sets in and see if we can’t spur a little more innovation across the board.

 Notwithstanding several steps taken in recent years, such as the creation of a small-business navigator, which you sponsored, there continue to be complaints that the county is not business-friendly.
 What additional moves are needed?